DiveGearAdvice.comUpdated June 2026

 The [Apeks XTX50](https://www.amazon.com/dp/B0787V7F2D?tag=divegearadvice-20&ascsubtag=pacific-northwest-dive-gear-guide) regulator, [Apeks RK3](https://www.amazon.com/dp/B001OPO7HA?tag=divegearadvice-20&ascsubtag=pacific-northwest-dive-gear-guide) fins, a tri-laminate drysuit, quality undergarments, and a reliable primary light form the foundation.
 Add a backup light, an SMB, and the [Shearwater Peregrine](https://www.amazon.com/dp/B08DKFHD7P?tag=divegearadvice-20&ascsubtag=pacific-northwest-dive-gear-guide) computer for a setup that handles any dive site from the San Juan Islands to the Oregon border.

 The reward is diving that most American divers never experience.
 Giant Pacific octopus, six-gill sharks, walls covered in colorful anemones, and a community of divers who genuinely love the sport.
-The cold water keeps the crowds away.
-That is a feature, not a bug.
+The cold water keeps the crowds away -- that's a feature, not a bug.
+Every PNW diver I've researched says the same thing: the first year is expensive, but every year after that costs almost nothing beyond service fees.

 ---